Rivers, Lakes, Seas, Bays, Ponds and Estuaries

 Water on the Web

 Water on the Web offers data about water quality from deep within 4 Minnesota lakes.
-This approach also represents a new method for visualization of information, especially appropriate for some students.
-Water on the Web, sponsored for high school students by NSF, surfaces Remote Underwater Sampling Stations' data with visualization tools.
-4 Minnesota lakes is… learn more
+This approach also represents a new method for visualization of information, especially appropriate… learn more